JonasKs/JonasKs/README.md

 I am the maintainer of [`Django-auth-ADFS`](https://github.com/snok/django-auth-adfs), a library to implement Azure AD and ADFS authentication for Django and Django Rest Framework.

+Currently working on a FastAPI app to upload, view and manage my S3 bucket.

 You can reach me on `jonas-ks@hotmail.com`.
 My personal notebook can be found [here](https://hotfix.guru).